delfick/extended-mypy-django-plugin/docs/api/usage.rst

     instance = model.new()
     reveal_type(instance) # Concrete1 | Concrete2 | Concrete3

-    # # TODO: the qs method specific to which instance isn't possible at the moment
+    # # NOTE: the qs method specific to which instance isn't possible
     # qs = instance.qs()
     # reveal_type(qs) # QuerySet[Concrete1] | Concrete2QS | QuerySet[Concrete3]

     specific = Concrete1.new()
     reveal_type(specific) # Concrete1

-    # # TODO: the qs method specific to which instance isn't possible at the moment
+    # # NOTE: the qs method specific to which instance isn't possible
     # specific_qs = instance.qs()
     # reveal_type(specific_qs) # QuerySet[Concrete1]

 DefaultQuerySet
 ---------------

-To create a union of the default querysets for the concrete models of an abstract class, use the ``DefaultQuerySet`` annotation:
+To resolve a union of the default querysets for the concrete models of an abstract class, use the
+:class:`DefaultQuerySet <extended_mypy_django_plugin.DefaultQuerySet>`
+annotation:

 .. code-block:: python